veebch/heat-o-matic/README.md

 # Contributing to the code

-If you look at this and think it needs improving, fork it and make it better.
+If you look at this and think you can make it better, please fork the repository and use a feature branch.
+Pull requests are welcome.

 # Licence
 GPL 3.0